tishaanderson/Daily-Planner/README.md

 ## Descriptions

 I am building a daily planner in order to keep a work schedule organized.
-I am going to allow a user to save events for each hour of a typical working day (9am -5pm).
+The applications will allow a user to save events for each hour of a typical working day (9am -5pm).
 It will run in the browswer and feature dynamically updated HTML and CSS powered by jQuery.

 ### User Story